Barometer question: Calandra's account

-A colleague of Calandra posed the barometer question to a student, expecting the correct answer: "the height of the building can be estimated in proportion to the difference between the barometer readings at the bottom and at the top of the building".
+A colleague of Calandra posed the barometer question to a student, expecting a single correct answer: "the height of the building can be estimated in proportion to the difference between the barometer readings at the bottom and at the top of the building".
 The student provided a different, and also correct answer: "Take the barometer to the top of the building.
 Attach a long rope to it, lower the barometer to the street, then bring it up, measuring the length of the rope.
 The length of the rope is the height of the building."

 The examiner and Calandra, who was called to advise on the case, faced a moral dilemma.
 According to the format of the exam, a correct answer deserved a full credit.
 But issuing a full credit would have violated academic standards by rewarding a student who had not demonstrated competence in the academic field that had been tested (physics).
 Neither of two available options (pass or fail) was morally acceptable.

 By mutual agreement with the student and the examiner, Calandra gave the student another opportunity to answer, warning the student the answer would require demonstrating some knowledge of physics.
 The student came up with several possible answers, but settled on dropping the barometer from the top of the building, timing its fall, and using the equation of motion $d = \tfrac12 {a}t^2$ to derive the height.
 The examiner agreed that this satisfied the requirement and gave the student “almost full credit”.

 When Calandra asked about the other answers, the student gave the examples: